 9. Gift naming

-Certain gifts may be acknowledged with a naming opportunity as outlined in the University’s Philanthropic and Honorific Naming – Governing Policy.
+Certain gifts may be acknowledged with a naming opportunity as outlined in the University’s Naming – Governing Policy.
+However, donations which result in material benefit to the donor, for example substantial free advertising, may be considered sponsorship, with relevant taxation implications – refer to the Incoming Sponsorship – Managerial Policy.

 10. Management of donations